-You also want to look for a stabilizer that’s coated with a corrosion resistant finish or one that’s equipped with a stabilizer boot.
+You also want to look for a stabilizer that’s coated with a corrosion-resistant finish or one that’s equipped with a stabilizer boot.
 Both options serve as a protective shield that prevents premature rusting and damage, giving the stabilizer a longer lifespan.
 Additionally, if you want added protection against dirt, dust, and debris, opt for a Stabilizer equipped with a built-in dust-shield.

 Driving your Jeep Wrangler JK with a front-end shimmy or wobble inhibits your ability to control your vehicle, putting you at risk of an accident.
 A faulty steering stabilizer is not only dangerous, it can also cause damage and unnecessary wear on your other steering components.
 As your other steering components wear down, you put yourself at risk of paying hundreds of dollars for replacement parts.
-Fortunately, there’s several steering stabilizers in the market that’s suitable for your Jeep Wrangler JK, tailored to your vehicles specific modifications.
+Fortunately, there are several steering stabilizers in the market that’s suitable for your Jeep Wrangler JK, tailored to your vehicle’s specific modifications.